githubnext/copilot-workspace-user-manual/creating-repos.md

 # Creating Repositories from Templates

-Copilot Workspace allows you to create repositories from templates using natural langauge.
+Copilot Workspace allows you to create repositories from templates using natural language.

 ## Using "Use this template" from GitHub.com